jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 - subreddit submissions (or comments)
 - the timestamp (utc) when they create the submission

 Because it took a long time to scrape the data, I exported the final output to a csv.
+[My PRAW Code](https://github.com/jsiwu94/SVD_for_Subreddit_Recommendation/blob/master/PRAW.ipynb) is also available on my GitHub.

 ```python
 reddit = praw.Reddit(client_id='your client id',